odeialba/moodle-docker/README.md

 Change the value of the `$type` variable to `wp`.

-By now the new instance will be accessible from http://moodle.local/wp, but as the necessary directories are not created yet, we will get an error.
+By now the new instance will be accessible from http://moodle.local/wp, but as the necessary `dataroot` directories are not created yet, we will get an error.

 Create the directories copying the one from the main instance and change the owner:
 `bin/moodle-docker-bash webserver 'cp -r /var/www/lms /var/www/wp && chown -R www-data /var/www/wp'`